openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

 Among major technology companies, Google open sources many of its own projects at a prolific rate, and now the company has announced that it is open sourcing WebRTC, an open technology for voice and video on the web.
 The code and API are [available here](http://sites.google.com/site/webrtc/).
 WebRTC is a free, open project that enables web browsers with Real-Time Communications (RTC) capabilities via simple Javascript APIs.
 According to Google: "This first release of WebRTC is mainly targeted at the browser community.
 It enables browser vendors to integrate the components required for rich communication into their web browsers." (...)

-â€
+”

 ### Reviews and Essays

-â€œ
+“

         [Linux User & Developer/Jos Poortvliet: The issue of bringing harmony to copyright assignment](http://www.linuxuser.co.uk/news/the-issue-of-bringing-harmony-to-copyright-assignment/)

-Identi.ca has been buzzing with â€˜project Harmonyâ€™ discussions lately.
-Harmony aims to be the â€˜Creative Commonsâ€™ of Copyright Assignment Agreements (CAAs).
+Identi.ca has been buzzing with ‘project Harmony’ discussions lately.
+Harmony aims to be the ‘Creative Commons’ of Copyright Assignment Agreements (CAAs).
 A CAA is basically a contract you sign where you give away ownership of your code, and some free software projects already allow or even demand this for contributions.
 The Free Software Foundation itself, for example, requires a CAA.

-Essentially, they want to own the code so they can sue anyone who doesnâ€™t abide by the GPL licence (and upgrade to newer versions of the GPL).
+Essentially, they want to own the code so they can sue anyone who doesn’t abide by the GPL licence (and upgrade to newer versions of the GPL).
 Other projects have non-mandatory CAAs for similar reasons.
-Iâ€™m not convinced you really need a CAA, however.
-Several projects including Linux itself have sued copyright violators successfully without it and you can have a â€˜GPLv3+â€™ licence if you want to move to a newer GPL in the future.
-But in case of a charitable institution, I guess it probably doesnâ€™t hurt.
+I’m not convinced you really need a CAA, however.
+Several projects including Linux itself have sued copyright violators successfully without it and you can have a ‘GPLv3+’ licence if you want to move to a newer GPL in the future.
+But in case of a charitable institution, I guess it probably doesn’t hurt.

 (...)

-â€
+”

-â€œ
+“

         [TechRepublic/Jack Wallen: Shouldn't Linux embrace DRM?](http://www.techrepublic.com/blog/opensource/shouldnt-linux-embrace-drm/2569)